-To help put your mind at ease for your next trip, here’s how we’re covering our customers with their travel insurance during lockdown and beyond.
+To help put your mind at ease for your next holiday, here’s how we’re covering our customers with their travel insurance after lockdown.

 - Where is it now safe to travel to?

 - How to check if my holiday will be affected by the coronavirus and how can I protect it?

 - My upcoming holiday is unsafe to travel to because of coronavirus, what can I do?

-Where is it unsafe to travel to because of the coronavirus?
+Where is it now safe to travel to?

-At the moment, the Foreign and Commonwealth Office (FCO) are still advising against all but essential travel to all holiday destinations for Brits.
+The Foreign and Commonwealth Office (FCO) are still advising against all but essential travel, except for destinations on their ‘exempt’ list.